Measuring Planck's Constant with LED Thresholds for H2 Physics Practicals

 Use a string of different coloured LEDs, a variable power supply, and spreadsheet regression to plot photon energy against frequency.

-The intercept of the best-fit line givesh/e; when multiplied by the electronic charge it delivers Planck's constant within 5 %.
+The intercept of the best-fit line givesh/e; when multiplied by the electronic charge it often lands close to the accepted Planck constant if uncertainties and controls are handled carefully.

 Bake in calibration checks, dark-room controls, and full uncertainty paragraphs to turn a simple demo into a top-tier Paper 4 investigation.